-When it came to handling, the critics noted that while they liked the skidpad and slalom numbers that the new Corvette was producing, they did not like the way the car felt when generating them.
-The new Corvette had a harsher ride than its predecessor, a fact that did not go un-noticed by the automotive press.
+When it came to handling, the critics noted that while they liked the skidpad and slalom numbers that the new Corvette was produced, they did not like the way the car felt when generating them.
+The new Corvette had a harsher ride than its predecessor, a fact that did not go unnoticed by the automotive press.

 The car had a tendency to understeer, (a regrettably recognizable trait of the early-generation Corvettes,) which was a direct result of installing stiffer rear springs to reduce front end lift during acceleration.
 The rear roll center was also lowered, which, when coupled with the suspension tuning, further added to the understeering issue.

 Still, when combined with the decision to fit the 1968 Corvette with wider (7 inch) wheels and low-profile F70 x15 tires, it served to increase the car’s cornering limit from 0.75g to 0.84g, allowing the Corvette to hug the pavement even better than the Sting Ray had.
 These modifications to the suspension were so well conceived that even Road & Track’s staunchest critics reported favorably about it: “No question about it, the Corvette is one of the best-handling,front-engine production cars in the world.”

 Elsewhere on the car, changes had been made to further help distribute weight more evenly or to improve on drivability.